Lupe Valdez: Elections and terms as sheriff

 Valdez formally filed for re-election to a second term on December 3, 2007.
 Valdez won the 2008 primary, narrowly avoiding a runoff by winning 50.85% in a four-candidate field on March 4, 2008.
 On November 4, 2008, Lupe Valdez was re-elected Sheriff of Dallas County with 388,327 votes to Lowell Cannaday's 322,808 votes, a margin of roughly 65,500.
 Valdez received over 99,000 more votes than the "Straight Democratic" option.
 She won in precincts across Dallas County, including formerly Republican areas including Valley Ranch in Irving and Mesquite.
 She began her second four-year term on January 1, 2009.

 In 2010, the Dallas County Jails passed inspection by the State of Texas for the first time since 2003.
 Completion of a new jail facility in 2009 and continued investment from Dallas County were cited as steps towards re-certification of the Dallas County jail system, which passed inspection once again in 2011.
 Also in 2010, Sheriff Valdez was elected to the Democratic National Committee and was appointed by President Barack Obama to a committee regarding immigration reform.

 In November 2012, Valdez won a third term, defeating Republican challenger Kirk Launius.
 In 2015, Valdez "changed policies on holding immigrants in the Dallas County jail for federal officials once the person is past his or her release date.
 People who committed minor offenses aren’t held for up to an additional 48 hours for agents of U.S. Immigration and Customs Enforcement, or ICE."
 This brought a warning from Governor Greg Abbott to "back down from a policy change on federal immigration detention requests."

 In November 2016, Valdez won a fourth term with 58 percent of the vote, again defeating Republican Kirk Launius.

+In 2024, Valdez ran for Dallas County Sheriff once again.
+In the March 5 primary, Valdez advanced to the runoff with 38% of the vote, finishing second to incumbent Marian Brown, who received 42% of the vote.
+Valdez was resoundly defeated in the May 28 runoff, receiving 31% of the vote to Brown's 69%.